 Origins and Definitions

 The cubic meter is derived directly from the meter, the SI unit of length.
-The meter itself was initially defined in the late 18th century as one ten-millionth of the distance from the equator to the North Pole along a great circle.
+Now, the meter itself was initially defined in the late 18th century as one ten-millionth of the distance from the equator to the North Pole along a great circle.
 As the metric system became more widely adopted, the cubic meter became the standard for measuring larger volumes of materials, spaces, and quantities in scientific and commercial contexts.
 Its straightforward decimal-based relationship makes it easy to scale up or down using prefixes like milli- (for cubic millimeters) or kilo- (for cubic kilometers).

 The cubic foot, rooted in the imperial system, has a more historical and less standardized origin.
 A foot was initially based on the average length of a human foot and later standardized.
-Consequently, the cubic foot emerged as a natural unit for measuring volumes in construction, woodworking, and other practical applications where the foot was already a common unit of length.
+Now, consequently, the cubic foot emerged as a natural unit for measuring volumes in construction, woodworking, and other practical applications where the foot was already a common unit of length.
 The cubic foot is still widely used in the United States and some other countries that continue to use imperial units.

 The Math Behind the Units